agentframework/webstack/template/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

-# test for everything: specs, lint, build and coverage
-npm run test

-# run tests and generate coverage report
-npm run cov
 ```

 ## Known Issue

 > The latest version of `css-loader` will introduce Buffer into browser which is not necessary.
-So this project is using a customized `css-loader` to reduce the production dist size by ~40kb (min+gzipped)
+So this project is using a customized `css-loader` to reduce the production dist size by ~40kb (after min+gzipped)